MistyCommunity/Documentation/src/content/misty-ii/robot/sensor-data.md

 ## TextToSpeechComplete

-Misty raises a `TextToSpeechComplete` event when when an onboard text-to-speech utterance finishes playing or is interrupted.
+Misty raises a `TextToSpeechComplete` event when an onboard text-to-speech utterance finishes playing or is interrupted.

 To receive `TextToSpeechComplete` event messages in your skills and robot applications, you must register a listener for `TextToSpeechComplete` events.
 Additionally, to enable `TextToSpeechComplete` events for a given utterance, you must set an `UtteranceId` value for that utterance when you call the `Speak` command.